CDRH/orchid/docs/theming.md

 TODO: This section is incomplete.

+If you want to include scripts from an external vendor in your app, put them in vendor/assets/javascripts.
+Scripts here will be automatically linked in the asset pipeline, but they should also be required in app/assets/javascripts/application.js:
+`//= require leaflet.js`

+It may be necessary to clear the cache with `rake assets:clean` to get the app to compile.

 See the [Rails Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html#asset-organization) documentation for more information about including vendor files, which may be included in the `vendor` directory.